My first experience with breathwork and why I’m hooked

 Breathwork has offered me a direct, embodied experience of how healing can occur when we are able to be in relationship with our own inner parts, rather than trying to change or bypass them.

-In that first journey, my younger self wasn’t pushed away or “fixed.”
-She was met.
-Held.
-Loved.
+In that first journey, my younger self wasn’t pushed away or avoided, she was met and loved.
 My present self, my younger self, and my future self were able to come into connection with one another, each offering what the others needed.
 The breath created a bridge between these parts, allowing integration to happen naturally.

 This is something I witness again and again in breathwork spaces: people reconnecting with parts of themselves that have been exiled or forgotten, and experiencing self-compassion not as an idea, but as a lived, embodied experience.